Job Market Paper

-“The experimental approach to alleviating global poverty”, with Peter Fredriksson, Eva Mörk, Torsten Persson and Jakob Svensson
+“Alleviating global poverty: a note on the experimental approach”, with Peter Fredriksson, Eva Mörk, Torsten Persson and Jakob Svensson

 Poverty in Contemporary Economic Thought (Eds.
 Mats Lundahl, Daniel Rauhut and Neelambar Hatti).
-London and New York: Routledge (forthcoming)
+London: Routledge, 2021

 Royal Swedish Academy of Engineering Sciences (IVA), 2017

 Popular summary Dagens Nyheter – September 23, 2016 [In Swedish]